 [M#306] Before the UHR [CID#920] Co-BF TB joint NDP sounding sequence, a Co-BF sounding invite frame and a Co-BF sounding response frame shall be exchanged between the initiating AP and responding AP.
 The responding AP may indicate it accepts or declines to participate the UHR [CID#920] Co-BF TB joint NDP sounding sequence in the Co-BF sounding response frame.
 The information of the minimum sounding NSS capability of the participating non-AP STAs in each BSS are exchanged by the Co-BF sounding invite frame and the Co-BF sounding response frame.

-[CID#3290, shift to below figure 37-3] In UHR Co-BF sequential sounding sequence, to collect all the required the channel state to compute a steering matrix for [CID#862] DL Co-BF transmission, both UHR Co-BF beamformer APs [CID#2988] shall need to initiate the sounding sequentially, i.e., total two sequences.
+[CID#3290, shift to below figure 37-3] In UHR Co-BF joint NDP sounding sequence, to collect all the required the channel state to compute a steering matrix for [CID#862] DL Co-BF transmission, both UHR Co-BF beamformer APs [CID#2988] shall need to initiate the UHR Co-BG joint NDP sounding sequence sequentially, i.e., total two sequences.
 [CID#2989, remove to PHY] For both UHR TB joint NDP sounding sequences, one AP conducts the frequency correction on its EHT sounding NDPs to a TBD range of the reference AP, which may be either AP1 or AP2.
 [CID#3290] An example of a UHR [CID#920] Co-BF TB joint NDP sounding sequence initiated from AP2 is shown in Figure [CID#75] 37-4 (UHR [CID#920] Co-BF TB joint NDP sounding sequence initiated from AP2)

 [CID#3290] Figure 37-4—UHR [CID#920] Co-BF TB joint NDP sounding sequence initiated from AP2